nils-mathieu/piscine-rust/module-00.md

 fn print_bytes(s: &str);
 ```

-The `yes` function should print the message `y`, followed by a line feed.
-It should do it
+The `yes` function must print the message `y`, followed by a line feed.
+It must do it
 indefinitely.

 ```txt